Your Guide to Moving to Tampa

 What’s the population of Tampa?

-Tampa has a population of 392,890 (as of the last Census count in 2018).
+Tampa has a population of 712,097.
 According to the Tampa Bay Economic Development Corporation, Hillsborough County, which includes the city of Tampa, is on track for 8.7% growth through 2024.
 This puts it ahead of the state of Florida overall, as well as the United States.

 What’s the cost of living in Tampa?

-The cost of living in the city is 5% below the national average, Payscale reports.
+The cost of living in the city is 8.1% below the national average.

 If you’re wondering about food costs in Tampa, know that they’re about the same as the national averages.
-Expect to pay $3.33 for a loaf of bread, $1.94 for a gallon of milk, and $1.81 for a dozen eggs.
-Want to enjoy a burger out?
-You’ll pay about $4.24 for that meal.
+Expect to pay $3.22 for a loaf of bread, $1.59 for a half-gallon of milk, and $1.60 for a dozen eggs.

 Here’s how the cost of living in Tampa compares to other U.S. cities: